-Corp orate Governance Recommendation Adoption and comments 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
-Adopted Princ iple 7: Recognise and manage risk 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or Not adopted - see comments in Section 3 above (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
-7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and Not adopted - see comments in Section 3 above 7.3 (b) disclose, in relation to each reporting period, whether such a review has taken place.A listed entity should disclose: Adopted 7.0 (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
-Adopted 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
-Adopted Princ iple 8: Remunerate fairly and responsibly 8.1 The board of a listed entity should: (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, Not adopted - see comments in Section 3 above and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
-Adopted
+Corp orate Governance Recommendation Adoption and comment 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
+Adopted Princ iple 7: Recognise and manage risk 7.1 The board of a listed entity should: Not adopted - see (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are comments in Section 3 above independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee;(4) the mean length of the committee is an all (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+7.2 The board or a committee of the board should: Not adopted - see (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and comments in Section 3 above (b) disclose, in relation to each reporting period, whether such a review has taken place.
+7.3 A listed entity should disclose: Adopted (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+Adopted Princ iple 8: Remunerate fairly and responsibly 8.1 The board of a listed entity should: Not adopted - see (a) have a remuneration committee which: comments in Section 3 has at least three members, a majority of whom are independent directors; and above (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the Adopted